nus-cs2103-AY2223S2/tp/docs/team/amoonguss1.md

   * Highlights: Allows for a separate, unique predicate checking on keywords parsed to the `Company` command.

+* **Enhancements to existing features**:
-* **Refactoring**: Refactored all instances of `Person` to `role` in all the files.
+  * Refactored all instances of `Person` to `role` in all the files.
     * What it does: Renamed all methods, classes and variables that contained `person` to `role`.
     * Justification: Roles fits towards TechTrack instead of person in AB3 and would be clearer for future developments.
     * Highlights: Refactored AB3 code and tests.

-* **Testing**: Tests new implementation and class created.
-  * What it does: Allow the code to be covered by more tests and making it more robust.
-  * Justification: New classes such as `CompanyCommandParser`, `salary` and `CompanyCommand` have test cases in their respective test classes.
-These tests are written to ensure the reliability of these classes.
-  * Highlights: Better code coverage and robustness of TechTrack.

-## Enhancements

-* Implementation of `salary` in TechTrack.
-* Implementation of `CompanyCommand` where users can filter for various companies.

-## Bug Fixes
-* Fixed UG bugs reported in PE-Dry run. (missing commands in command summary)

 * **Documentation:**
   * User Guide:
     * Added the `$/` parameter for the `salary` field in the `add` command
-    * Wrote and provided the screenshots of `company` command.
+    * Wrote and provided the UI screenshots of `company` command.
+    * Proof-read and edited mistakes in the UG.
   * Developer Guide:
-    * Wrote the implementation and alternatives of CompanyCommand.
+    * Wrote the implementation and alternatives of `CompanyCommand`.
-    * Edited the implementation of DeleteCommand and its dependencies.
+    * Wrote the implementation of `DeleteCommand` and its dependencies.
-    * Constructed the sequence diagram of CompanyCommand.
+    * Constructed the sequence diagram of `CompanyCommand`.
     * Added all Use cases for TechTrack v2 commands.
+    * Changed all uml diagrams to use `role` instead of `address`.
+    * Updated the class diagrams to use the current TechTrack role fields.

+* **Contributions to team-based tasks**:
+  * Created several tags in team repository to help manage the work done by the team.
+  * Managed and reviewed most of the Pull Requests done by the team.
+  * Proof-read documentation to rectify any mistakes done by team members.
+  * Facilitated team meetings by planning out what we needed to do for the week.
+  * Bug Fixes
+    * Fixed UG bug, where command summary was not explained clearly.
+    * Fixed multiple UG bugs where grammatical errors were found.
+    * Fixed DG bug, where uml diagrams would display wrongly after refactoring the code base.

+* **Review/mentoring contributions**:
+  Offered useful and feedback reviewing PRs.
+Examples: [1](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/292/), [2](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/254/), [3](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/254/)

 ## Links to Contributions